Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): The new layers should be inserted above the selected layer, not at the top of the stack
 - MISSING FEATURE (Vincent): Make the error message when pasting on the wrong layer, forgettable.
 - BUG (Alban): After reloading the part library, all the settings of the part lib are reset to what it was when the application started instead of what it was just before reloading
-- BUG #53 (Alban): In the export window you can specify a selection rectangle null by setting a bottom < top
 - BUG #54 (Alban): If you select a named group on the map and click on a part in the part lib, the part is added in the middle of the group
 - BUG #55 (Alban): When you replace a part in a group, the display area of the group is not recomptuted
 - BUG #56 (Alban): When you replace a part in a group, the replaced part doesn't belong to the group